This was the last walking tour that I did. More details here. For food nearby, please see my separate post on Italian food along Avenida Corrientes

 In the opposite southwest corner of the square is the monolithic Palacio de la Justica (Supreme Court).
 Also known as Tribunales, the building is defended by police barriers due to the many protests that take place in front of it.

-There are several other nice buildings around the square.
+There are several other nice residential and office buildings around the square.

 Leading off the square is the pedestrianised Avenida Presidente Roque Sáenz Peña which gives excellent views of the Obelisk, the iconic symbol of the city.

 I’d like to have seen it in 2005 when it was covered with a giant pink condom to commemorate World AIDS day!

 My walk in 2018 was quite spooky because all the roads had been closed for the G8 economic summit and there was virtually no traffic to be seen or heard.